junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 Circle of 5ths
 ---
-Unlike mashups, knowing key theory is almost mandatory for making good mixes.
+Unlike [mashups](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20(good)%20mashups%20V2.md#introduction), knowing key theory is almost mandatory for making good mixes.

 If you're like me, you would've heard the circle of 5ths being mentioned many times, but not knowing how it's useful, until now.
 Here it is below in strip form with C major at the center, and relative minor below.